pubnub/video-sync/README.md

 ## Introduction

-VideoSync is an API that makes it easy to synchronize playback for embeddable YouTube videos.
+VideoSync is an API that makes it easy to synchronize playback for embeddable YouTube videos across multiples browsers.
 Play, pause, and seek in synch across multiple YouTube players.

 ### [Live Demo](http://larrywu.com/videosync/)